 Consistency is not the same as sameness.
 In a global context, a strong culture of excellence creates space for local cultural insight, interpretation and expression.
 It can embrace diversity as a lifeblood of creativity.
 It can accommodate disruption.
 It can be a powerful catalyst for change.
 But at its best the Group framework provides a foundation for sharing – sharing beliefs, sharing values, sharing standards and sharing ambitions.

-So, now that the Pearlfisher team in Copenhagen are celebrating the DBA success of Lakrids by Bülow last week, we will be joining them in celebrating both the great work and a culture that inspires great work across the Pearlfisher Group.
+So, now that the Pearlfisher team are celebrating the DBA success of Lakrids by Bülow last week, we will be joining them in celebrating both the great work and a culture that inspires great work across the Pearlfisher Group.